 Exploring Forest Fruit Trees

-Forest fruit are key to the ecosystem.
+Forest fruit trees are key to the ecosystem.
 They give us many edible fruits that help wildlife and foragers.
 Trees like apple, pear, and cherry grow well in forests.
 They give us tasty fruits at certain times of the year.

 Knowing when to pick fruits is important.
 For example, apple seeds picked in late summer and fall grow better.
 It takes 7 to 10 years for apple trees to grow and produce fruit.
 If you want faster results, try grafting different apple types onto smaller rootstocks.